-Dr. Lawrence, a career, technology, agriculture education teacher at Jackson County Comprehensive High School, was cheered on by CTAE students who had gathered in the hallways when the announcement was made by Dr. April Howard, JCSS superintendent.
+Dr. Lawrence, a career, technical, and agricultural education teacher at Jackson County Comprehensive High School, was cheered on by CTAE students who had gathered in the hallways when the announcement was made by Dr. April Howard, JCSS superintendent.

 A post on the school system’s Facebook page about his recognition reached more than 23,000 people, garnered more than 5,700 clicks and actions, and generated 1,620 reactions, comments, and shares, according to Karen Bridgeman, JCSS communications coordinator, “far out-numbering any recent post for the district site,” she said.